Sham Valley Trek Overview

-Pass through the remote villages crossing small passes, gushing streams, willow and fields of barley.
-The natural vistas are just amazing.
+Pass through remote villages, crossing small passes, gushing streams, willows, and fields of barley.
+The natural vistas along the way are simply breathtaking.

-Come across the lifestyle of Indo- Tibetans and know them in close proximity.
-Visit Alchi monastery, it is the most famous and largest one in Ladakh.
+Experience the lifestyle of Indo-Tibetans up close and interact with local communities.
+Visit Alchi Monastery, the most famous and largest monastery in Ladakh.

 Key Points of Sham Valley Trek